Plumbing Camera Inspection: What It Is, Cost & When You Need One

 What happens if the camera finds a serious problem?

 If the inspection reveals a major issue like a collapsed pipe, severe root intrusion, or significant corrosion, your plumber will walk you through the repair options.
-Depending on the severity and location, solutions range from hydro-jetting and spot repairs to full sewer line replacement.
+Depending on the severity and location, solutions range from hydro-jetting and spot repairs to full sewer line replacement, which in 2026 commonly runs $2,000 to $10,000 or more.
 Having the recorded footage means you can get multiple quotes and make an informed decision without any pressure.

 Find Trusted & Licensed Plumbers in Ohio